resonance/how-heard/README.md

 Read checkout.id on the payment_method step of checkout.
+- Need to import css class for the dropdown from checkout

 Ping Shopify API to see if customer is new.
 If new, show the dropdown (pass email address along in route?).